LamininSolutions/mfsql-connector/source/blogs/using-m-files-external-connector/index.rst

 Provide more control over the data synchronization
 --------------------------------------------------

 This is by far the most important consideration.
-MFSQL Connector provides significantly more control of the update process and can:
+MFSQL Connector provides significantly more control of the update process and can

   -  Update based on data in a remote SQL database
   -  Update only the records that has changed
   -  Update specific records